nrc-cnrc/COVID-US/README.md

 # COVID-US: An Open-Source Open-Access Initiative

 The COVID-19 pandemic continues to have a devastating effect on the health and well-being of the global population.
 Apart from the global health crises, the pandemic has also caused significant economic and financial difficulties and socio-physiological implications.
 Effective screening, prognosis, and treatment planning plays a key role in controlling the pandemic.
 A few recent studies highlighted the role of point-of-care ultrasound imaging for COVID-19 screening and prognosis, particularly given its non-invasive nature, widespread global accessibility and availability, and easy-to-sanitize nature.
-Motivated by this and the promise of artificial intelligence tools to aid clinicians, we introduce __COVIDx-US__, an open-access benchmark dataset of COVID-19 related ultrasound imaging data that is the largest of its kind.
-The COVIDx-US dataset was curated from multiple sources and consists of __150__ lung ultrasound videos and __12,943__ processed images of patients with COVID-19 infection, non-COVID-19 infection, normal cases, as well as patients with other lung diseases/conditions.
+Motivated by this and the promise of artificial intelligence tools to aid clinicians, and as part of a large open-source initiative, __[the COVID-Net initiative](https://alexswong.github.io/COVID-Net/)__, we introduce __COVIDx-US__, an open-access benchmark dataset of COVID-19 related ultrasound imaging data that is the largest of its kind.
+The COVIDx-US dataset was curated from multiple sources and consists of __173__ lung ultrasound videos and __16,822__ processed images of patients with COVID-19 infection, non-COVID-19 infection, normal cases, as well as patients with other lung diseases/conditions.
 The dataset was systematically processed and validated specifically for the purpose of building and evaluating artificial intelligence algorithms and models.

+**Update 04/29/2021:** COVIDx-US v1.3 is released.
+We added two new data sources (Radiopaedia and CoreUltrasound).
+The dataset now comprises 173 ultrasound videos and 16,822 processed ultrasound images.
 **Update 04/12/2021:** Data dictionary added.
 This [excel file](https://github.com/nrc-cnrc/COVID-US/blob/main/utils/Data%20Dictionary.xlsx) contains detailed information about the variables/features in the metadata files.
 **Update 04/07/2021:** COVIDx-US v1.2 is released.
 We added 41 new ultrasound videos.
 The dataset now comprises 150 ultrasound videos and 12,493 processed ultrasound images.
 In addition, three labelling metadata files were released (located under the _labels_ folder) to ease up formulation of data science problems built on COVIDx-US to binary, 3-class, and 4-class classification problems.
 **Update 04/01/2021:** COVIDx-US v1.1 is released.
 We added 16 new ultrasound videos.
 The dataset now comprises 109 ultrasound videos and 11,307 processed ultrasound images.